tytydraco/yessleep/out/My_wife_is_counting_down_and_I_have_no_idea_what_will_happen_when_she_reaches_zero.md

 "I'm just worried about you," I admitted, feeling tears welling up in my eyes.
 "I don't understand why you keep counting down.
 What happens when you reach zero?"

 She looked at me with concern, but also a hint of confusion in her eyes.
-"I don't know," she said.
-"I wish I could explain it, but I can't."
+"Jake, you make me feel scared!
+Please stop this nonsense!"

 "I think we should see a doctor," I suggested.
 "Maybe they can figure out what's going on."

+“Stop!
+Please stop!” she screamed.

-But she was reluctant, insisting that it was just a temporary brain glitch and that it would go away on its own.
-We agreed to wait until she reached zero, and then we would seek medical help if needed.
+That night, she did not talk to me and we slept in separate rooms.
+I told myself that it was just a temporary brain glitch and that it would go away on its own.
+I decided to wait until she reached zero, and then I would seek medical help if needed.

 That night, during dinner, she counted down again, this time stopping at 69.
 It was becoming a pattern, and it scared me to think what would happen if she ever reached zero.

-"Do you remember anything?"
-I asked her, hoping for some answers.

-"No," she replied, looking frustrated.
-"I don't know why this keeps happening."

-I could see the fear in her eyes, and I knew if it would not go away, we couldn't just wait and hope for the best.
-We needed to take action if it was necessary.
+When she was done counting, I didn’t say a word but I could tell she saw the fear in my eyes, and I knew if it would not go away.
+I just waited and hoped for the best.
+I needed to take action if it was necessary.

 So it has been going on for days now and she always stops at random numbers.
 I cannot even see patterns in those numbers.
 Yesterday she stopped at number 7.
 I am expecting that tonight she reaches zero, and we will finally find out what happens.
 I finished my work in the afternoon, my wife is preparing dinner in the kitchen at the moment.
 I have to admit, the air is tense, and I can feel my heart racing with anticipation.

 I can’t help but wonder what the night will hold.
-Will my wife experience some sort of cataclysmic event when she reaches zero?
+Will we experience some sort of cataclysmic event when she reaches zero?
 Or will something really unexpected happen?
-We are both anxious to find out.
+I am anxious to find out.

 I will edit this entry soon to let you guys know what happened.